Hypest-team/HypestBoard/README.md

 # Documentation

-For more information on how to develop and interface with **scoreman** check out the documention:
+For more information on how to develop and interface with **scoreman** check out the documentation:
 * [Scoreman API](docs/api.md)
 * [Overlay packs](docs/overlays.md)